Annette Willson – a bit about me and what motivates me

 The isometric postural nature of riding makes stretching extremely important at the end of each day.
 Our resting posture becomes tight and stiff if we don’t stretch.
 The postures we use at work and play can all contribute to our posture on a horse.
 When sitting in a chair, how many times have you heard, “sit up straight” as it is good for your back?

 I have developed a deep passion for training the rider.
 I have discovered a severe lack of knowledge in instructors has left a hole in the training of the horse and rider.
 Certainly, Pilates exercises have been recommended and have helped numerous riders.
 Pilates does not train the rider to ride.
-Many riders who do Pilates do not learn how to use their new strength in the saddle.
+Many Pilates riders do not learn how to use their newfound strength in the saddle.
 The skill is not transferred.
 Pilates trains in “Neutral spine”.
 My program will train you in “Neutral and Non-neutral Spine” and teach you how to use your core in the saddle.
 This is the difference between my program and Pilates.

 Many Personal Trainers are offering exercise classes for Horse Riders.
-Certainly, exercises are great for fitness but as with Pilates, the transference of strength to the saddle and into skills does not happen for many.
+Certainly, exercises are great for fitness, but as with Pilates, the transference of strength to the saddle and into skills does not happen for many.
 The term “No Pain No Gain” is dangerous if the person pushing through pain does not know what the pain is.
 Pain is a signal, not a challenge.
 As a Physiotherapist, I have knowledge of pain.

 My Applied Posture Riding Program has been designed to teach functional core stability and independent muscle control.
 The pelvic tilt is an essential movement for horse riders.
 I teach this every day in my physiotherapy practice: to control back pain, neck pain, headaches, and other posture-related pain.
 Riding requires strength, flexibility, and coordination of individual movements.
 An independent seat is just that, independent of the other parts of the body.